machinat/sociably/docs/integration-with-webview.md

 }));
 ```

-The example above will send a message to the source chatroom when user opens a webview in it.
-The `metadata.auth` has following informations:
+The example above sends a message to the source chatroom when user opens a webview in it.
+The `metadata.auth` object contains the following information:

 - `platform` - `string`, source platform name.
-- `user` - `object`, user from source platform.
+- `user` - `object`, the user from source platform.
 - `channel` - `null | object`, the source channel user comes from.
+The value would be `null` if not able to determine.
 - `loginAt` - `Date`, the time user logged in.
 - `expireAt` - `Date`, the time auth would expired.
 - `data` - `any`, raw auth data from chat platform.

-This is useful to provide chatroom/user scoped features or data in your webview.
-For example: share memos with friends, a cooperative whiteboard or even multi-player board games.

 ## Broadcast by Topic